 Imagining someday when they grow up, you’ll finally know what is truly wrong with you, and you’ll finally be able to explain it to them (your children)… but it takes almost your entire lifetime.
 They’ve now heard all of those not so wonderful things about you for years!
 How do you come back from that?
 You have to hear about how much better they are than you as parents… but if they were truly such great parents, they would have sheilded the children from those horrible words they spoke of you.
 Made excuses for you, so as to not upset the children, and tried to communicate more freely and peacefully.
 That is what a good parent would do.
 But no, that is not what they did, and you were always left to defend yourself against their pointed fingers and harsh words.

 How do you come back from this!
 When the majority of your beloved childrens lives have been filled with so many untruths, out and out lies, How?
 I have just about lost, one of my children to this evil persons words, and my other child has grown into a wonderful, thoughtful man, whom takes the time to listen and understand me and my illness.
-The worst part is, he may be suffering like I have, with depression, arthritis, and possibly Fibro (if not now, maybe soon).
+(Update: that has taken a turn for the worst) The worst part is, he may be suffering like I have, with depression, arthritis, and possibly Fibro (if not now, maybe soon).
 I wouldn’t wish this illness on anyone, especially my children!
 My other child, ha, when I talk with him, he only asks if he can get what I have; when I tell him I have been recently diagnosed with Rheumatoid Arthritis (he already has Osteoarthritis I believe), and asks what other bad genes I may have passed on to him?
 Rarely does he ask how I’m doing, and when he does… I sugarcoat it like I’ve learnt to do with everyone over the years.
 He’ll ask “Did you get a job yet?”
 Knowing full well, I can’t work and why.
-But of course there is that other not so lovely person, telling him I’m not really sick, for her various ridiculous reasons.
+But of course there is that other not so lovely person (ex’s wife), telling him I’m not really sick, for her various ridiculous reasons.
 Like, because I wore heels and makeup to my sons wedding, that makes me a liar?
 We were sitting the entire time!
 Now had I needed to stand for awhile, or walk for a distance, heels would not have been worn, or I’d have a back up pair of flats.
 We put makeup on to feel normal, it’s our mask(!) to hide behind, so as not to allow others to see our Fibro faces.
 Is there something wrong with this woman?
 Hasn’t she talked enough nonsense about me?
 But then, I have to realize, she’s like so many others… they just don’t want to believe, out of their own ignorance, and there’s nothing you can really do about that!

 My children will always be just that, my children!
 And like my eldest, I hope my youngest will grow up and realize that I did the best I could, throughout and after all I’ve been through since childhood… molestation, neglect, emergency c-section, divorce, losing my 2nd husband to a brain tumor (I’m sure I’ve forgotten something), and of course being ill the entire time, and not knowing why!